andrew-codechimp/HA-BoardOil/README.md

 [![Downloads][download-latest-shield]]()
 [![License][license-shield]](LICENSE)

-This integration connects Home Assistant to [BoardOil](https://github.com/dozigden/boardoil).
+This integration connects Home Assistant to [BoardOil](https://github.com/dozigden/boardoil) allowing you to automate card tasks.

+Card viewing is not available from the UI because cards support complex features like fields, tags, and column transitions that Home Assistant Todo lists do not support.

 ### Sensors
 - One device for each board